 Paul J. Bucknell

-The pangs of the world, judgments of God, call us to step from our states of self-sufficiency to live uprightly.
-I just hope we quickly learn from the existing problems before more severe judgments come!
+The pangs of the world, known as judgments of God, urge us to rise from our states of self-sufficiency and live uprightly.
+I hope we learn from the existing problems quickly, before more severe ones arise!

 "For when the earth experiences Thy judgments the inhabitants of the world learn righteousness" (Isaiah 26:9)

 Have you ever watched two stubborn people argue?
 As the tension builds, the situation quickly deteriorates.
-This seems the way it is right now between the heady secularists, who seem to allege all our woes upon the changing climate, and God, who openly states that He is behind all the threatening changes coming upon the earth.
-Who will win?
-There is no question about that (Psalm 2).
+This seems to be the case right now, as the world rejects God’s authority.
+The fervent secularists, who appear to attribute all our troubles to the changing climate, combat God and anyone who openly rejects their mindset.
+Who will prevail?
+God will; there is no genuine challenge to His authority as Psalm 2 openly testifies.

-Man's hope comes from speedily learning His lesson.
-God is not going to renege on revealing His righteousness.
-Learn or die.
-Man remains guilty for ignoring and rebelling against God's authority over His earth.
-People could properly plea guilty, repent and acknowledge God’s righteousness, and yet, they sadly persist in their stubborn ways.
+Man’s hope arises from swiftly learning His lesson before God’s judgment arrives.
+God will not renege His pursuit on revealing His righteousness.
+Learn or perish.
+Repent and live uprightly, or face a fiery judgment.
+Man remains guilty for ignoring and rebelling against God’s authority over His earth.
+People could properly repent and plead their guilt, repent, find forgiveness, and revel in God’s righteousness in Jesus Christ.
+Still, most sadly persist in their stubborn ways.

-It is not easy for the haughty to give up his fight and throw down his weapons.
-Ancient Egypt, in the end, embarrassingly stood stripped naked before the almighty God due to the plagues sent from God (Exodus 11:6; 14:28).
+It is not easy for the haughty to give up their fight and lay down their weapons.
+In the end, Ancient Egypt stood embarrassingly stripped before the almighty God due to the plagues sent from Him (Exodus 11:6; 14:28).
 The great world empire literally collapsed before the eyes of the nations (Joshua 2:10).
 Their mighty army drowned.

 Countries might have changed, but God and His ways remain the same.
 God only wants us to “learn righteousness,” that is, learn our lesson and live uprightly by obeying His commands.

 God has been so patient, but times are changing.
-Secular man is becoming more resistive to God’s truth.
-God’s judgments are undoubtedly at our door; they are here – not because of global warming but because God who issues these needed corrective judgments is standing up against this woefully silly but arrogant crowd.
+Secular individuals are becoming more resistant to God’s truth.
+God’s judgments are undoubtedly at our door because He, who issues these necessary corrective judgments, is standing up against this woefully arrogant crowd.

 Isaiah reminds us that we are to learn His righteousness.
-I can think of many easier and more enjoyable ways to learn His Word, but the fight persists - but only for a short period.
-Like in Egypt, the great will become least, “For this time I will send all My plagues on you and your servants and your people, so that you may know that there is no one like Me in all the earth” (Exodus 9:14).
-Oh, that we might early on learn our lessons.
+I can think of many easier and more enjoyable ways to learn His Word, but the fight persists, albeit for a short time.
+Like in Egypt, the great will become least: “For this time I will send all My plagues on you and your servants and your people, so that you may know that there is no one like Me in all the earth” (Exodus 9:14).
+Oh, that we might learn our lessons early on.

 What does God think about tragedies?